Dinijaya633/DecodeLabs-Internship/Project-2-caesar-cipher-tool/README.md

 A beginner-friendly cybersecurity project that demonstrates the fundamental concepts of **encryption and decryption** using the **Caesar Cipher** algorithm.

-This project was developed as part of **DecodeLabs Cybersecurity Project 2**, focusing on understanding basic cryptographic concepts and data confidentiality.
+This project was developed as part of **DecodeLabs Cybersecurity Project 2: Basic Encryption & Decryption**, with a focus on understanding basic cryptographic concepts, reversible encryption logic, and data confidentiality.

+The project includes both a **Python command-line implementation** and a **simple interactive web-based interface**.

 ---

 ## 📌 Project Overview

-The **Caesar Cipher Encryption & Decryption Tool** allows users to enter a message and apply a user-defined shift key to encrypt and decrypt text.
+The **Caesar Cipher Encryption & Decryption Tool** allows users to enter a message and apply a user-defined shift key to encrypt or decrypt text.

-The program demonstrates how plaintext can be transformed into ciphertext through a simple mathematical shifting process and then converted back to the original plaintext through decryption.
+The project demonstrates how readable information (**plaintext**) can be transformed into encrypted information (**ciphertext**) using a basic mathematical shifting technique and then converted back into the original plaintext through the decryption process.

 ### Example